Ivan-Bondaruk/IB.SwiftUI.ProfessionalCard/README.md

 ![SwiftUI](https://img.shields.io/badge/SwiftUI-Compatible-brightgreen)
 ![License](https://img.shields.io/badge/license-MIT-green)

 **ProfessionalCard** is a SwiftUI component that displays a clean and elegant personal card.
-Easily customizable and perfect for apps that want to present contact or professional information in a stylish way.
+Easily customizable and perfect for apps that want to use lightly cards in a stylish way.

 ## ✨ Features

 - Modern card design
 - SwiftUI-native
-- Fully customizable: name, title, contact info, colors
+- Fully customizable: title, sub title, gradient colora
 - Works on both iOS and macOS
 - Lightweight and dependency-free